 Who are we?

-United Grand Lodge of England (UGLE) is headquartered in Freemasons’ Hall, London and is the governing body of Freemasonry in England, Wales, the Channel Islands, the Isle of Man and some Districts overseas.
-Our Grand Master is HRH The Duke of Kent KG.
+United Grand Lodge of England (UGLE) is the governing body of Freemasonry in England, Wales, the Channel Islands, the Isle of Man and some Districts overseas.
+Our headquarters is Freemasons’ Hall, London.

 How are we organised?

 UGLE currently has around 200,000 members meeting in over 7,000 Lodges, with students over 18 able to join one of the 85 Universities Scheme Lodges.

 Lodges are grouped into 48 Provinces by region, roughly in line with the old county boundaries, under the guidance of UGLE.

 How do we operate?